christophhagen/BinaryCodable/BinaryFormat.md

 ### Optional properties

 Any properties of structs or other keyed containers is omitted from the binary data, i.e. nothing is encoded.
-The absence of a key then indicates to the decoder that the value is `nil`
+The absence of a key then indicates to the decoder that the value is `nil`.
+For multiple optionals (e.g. `Bool??`), the inner optional is encoded as a `varLen` type, with the same encoding as optionals in arrays.

 ## Codable quirks